-On December 6, 2010, we entered into an employment agreement with Mr. Popielec which provides that, effective December 30, 2010, Mr. Popielec became our President and Chief Executive Officer, succeeding Mr. Kavazanjian.
-In connection with his appointment as our President and Chief Executive Officer, we set Mr. Popielec's annual base salary at \$450,000.
-Mr. Popielec is also eligible to receive an annual cash bonus outside our short-term cash bonus incentive plan if we exceed certain quantitative and qualitative performance metrics to be agreed upon no later than January 31 of the year for which the bonus applies.
-Satisfaction of 80% to 99% of the bonus plan metrics will result in bonus ranges from 20% to 100% of Mr. Popielec's target bonus.
-Satisfaction of 100% to 125% of the bonus plan metrics will result in bonus ranges from 100% to 140% of Mr. Popielec's target bonus.
-In no event will the bonus exceed 140% of Mr. Popielec's target bonus, unless subsequently approved by the entire Board of Directors.
-For 2011 and each year thereafter, Mr. Popielec's target bonus shall not be less than 75% of his 2011 base salary.
+On December 6, 2010, in connection with entering into an employment agreement with Mr. Popielec, effective December 30, 2010 Mr. Popielec became our President and Chief Executive Officer.
+We set Mr. Popielec's annual base salary at \$450,000.
+Mr. Popielec is also eligible to receive an annual cash bonus under our short-term cash bonus incentive plan if we exceed certain quantitative and qualitative performance metrics to be agreed upon and approved by the Compensation Committee no later than January 31 of the year for which the bonus applies.
+The bonus goals and payout ranges for 2013 are set forth on Page 17 for Mr. Popielec.